 - We discuss in detail the cancers and risks currently known for that specific gene mutation (different mutations in the same gene can carry different risks)

 - We discuss any autosomal recessive disorders associated with that particular gene and mutations in that gene, such as with BRCA2 and ATM (if applicable)

 - We discuss single site testing for family members, who in the family needs to consider testing, and how to disseminate this information (our clinic writes a “family letter” for patients to send to at-risk relatives to inform them of this information)

 - We discuss in detail the current recommendations for management of these cancer risks specific to this gene mutation

 - Patients are encouraged to check in with their physician and genetic counselor to learn if any new guidelines or updates in cancer risks/management have occurred for their hereditary cancer gene

 How are results of genetic testing used?

+If a mutation is identified, the counselor will review current recommendations for medical management.
 The results of genetic testing are most effectively used when shared with both physicians and family members.
 Sharing genetic information with physicians helps to ensure appropriate management.
 Positive test results confirm high-risk status and give family members the opportunity to be proactive in reducing cancer risk.